-To mitigate unnecessary misdiagnoses, optimize outcomes, and accelerate availability of new cures, NBS must be modernized.
+To mitigate unnecessary misdiagnoses, optimize outcomes, and accelerate new cures development, NBS must be modernized.
 Enhanced access to NBS can facilitate diagnosis, monitoring, and treatment, which are all critical for patients with rare and serious diseases.
-Access to NBS may also help address the inequities that play a role in delaying early diagnoses for people of color.
 The pace at which gene therapies are advancing through the pipeline will quickly outstrip existing federal and state NBS capacity.
-It currently can take more than a decade to achieve nationwide screening of a new condition, which is unacceptable for patients.
+It currently can take up to a decade to achieve nationwide screening of a new condition, which is unacceptable for patients.